Tipping in Mexico 💰 is one of the top things you should get familiar before traveling to the country.

 Tipping at bars in Mexico

-20 Pesos per drink ($1 USD) is a good amount to tip for drinks in bars in Mexico.
+20 Pesos per drink ($1 USD) is a good amount to tip in bars in Mexico.
 If you have a waiter delivering your drinks to a table then you should tip both the waiter and the bartender.

 If you are in a tourist area, such as Puerto Vallarta, and notice that you are being served well-poured drinks that aren’t watered down, giving the bartender a small extra tip will ensure you keep getting quality drinks.